 About GST distribution

-Distribution of revenue from the Goods and Services Tax Pool
+Distribution of revenue from the Goods and Services tax pool

 Australia is a federation of eight states and territories with diverse economic, social and geographic circumstances.
 This leads to differences in the cost of providing services to residents and different capacities to raise revenue from taxes.